SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_11.md

 An important use case of triggers would be to drop certain columns when a table is deleted.

-A problem with triggers is that they can only be written for insert or update events.
+A problem with triggers is that they can be difficult to debug and may unintentionally increase complexity.